CarouselSMS/API_deprecated/sections/api/keywords.md

 -   `HTTP Code 200` with JSON hash (text/javascript):
-    -   `errors` - optional array of error messages, in case of any problems with the keyword registration (duplicates, incorrect format etc).
+    -   `errors` - optional array of error messages, in case of any problems with the keyword registration (duplicates, incorrect format, etc.).
 If this element isn’t present, the operation was successful.

 Dissociate keyword `(dissociate_keyword)`